 Yes.
-Maine provided publicly accessible arrest records for both juveniles and adults through their online system.
+ME provided publicly accessible arrest records for both juveniles and adults through their online system.
 They also offer notarized reports for an additional $10 each.
 To search, someone only needs the person’s name and date of birth.
 Requestors will need to create an account first to use the system.
 The results are emailed, usually within 2 hours.
 If they cannot find the information, they can pull manual files, but that can take up to 2 weeks.

 |Black or African American||16%|

 A Maine arrest record will be complete with name, date of birth, age, race, gender, height, weight, physical description, address, and phone number.
 It will also show the booking details, the name of the arresting officer, the location where the arrest took place, the date of the arrest, and vehicle details if one was involved.
 Typically, an arrest record also contains mugshots, fingerprints, the arresting agencies details and other information about the crime.

 The crime rate has decreased over the past decade in Maine, going from 1,239 crimes in 2006 to 1,208 by 36% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

 A police officer in this state can arrest someone according to the specifications on an arrest warrant.
 They can also arrest someone without a warrant when they have probable cause that someone committed or is committing a murder, Class A, B or C crime, an assault while hunting, assault, criminal threatening or stalking, domestic or child abuse, a sex offense, forgery, theft, violating probation, harassment, along with a whole list of other offenses.